 Example: Keep - Melinda

 There should be a hanging file for each member of the family.
 This is a “catch-all” file for birthday cards, Christmas cards, event programs, and special papers you want to keep.
 Any special drawings/projects the kids make, report cards, etc. go in their files.
-At the end of the year, go through this file and move the contents to the appropriate memory box (explained later so don’t be concerned about this now).
+At the end of the year, go through this file and move the contents to the appropriate memory box (See article: Memory Boxes: Organizing Keepsakes for a Lifetime).

 Use my files labels to make this faster and easier.
 Just print and cut them so they are ready to put in the tabs.